 The situation is therefore precarious, and the Vietnam leaders are confronted with difficult decisions for the coming years.
 If they really want to solve the country's economic problems, they will have to make more and more ideological concessions, evacuate Cambodia, and disengage from the Soviet bloc.
-The formula they should adopt is more pragmatism, less socialism, and less confrontation.
-In their present situation, however, they are not likely to adopt such a formula.
-From their statements, it is clear that they consider the "new orientations" with the attendant "rectifications" as only temporary measures, and that they intend to tighten up progressively as they get a better grip on the situation.
-Le Duan has told the Fifth Congress of the Party: "Our Congress affirms that the implementation of the policy of achieving the socialist revolution and building a socialist economy laid down by the IV Congress will be pursued."
+The Formula they should adopt is more pragmatism, less socialism, and less confrontation.
+In their present situation, however, they are not likely to adopt such a formula from their statements, it is clear that they consider the: new orientations" with the attendant "rectifications" as only temporary measures, and that they intend to tighten up progressively as they get a better grip on the situation.
+Le Duan has told the Fifth congress of the party; "Our Congress affirms that the implementation of he policy of achieving the socialist revolution and building a socialist economy laid down by the IV Congress will be pursued."
 64

-While there are Central Committee members, like Vo Van Kiet (a southerner), who advocate more pragmatism, and an even broader and bolder extension of it, there are others-long-time Party cadres and war veterans-who have sent clear signals to the leaders that the achievements of the Revolution must not be "sold off."
-Nguyen Co Thach, the foreign minister, an alternate member of the Politbureau, and apparently a hard-liner, has referred to the rectifications as "deviations" which benefit the individual at the expense of the state.
-Hoang Tung, a prominent member of the Central Committee, has called the rebirth of small trade "a negative development," and stressed that the aim will always remain "to limit and transform" the non-socialist components: when the cooperative sector has been organized, the free market will be reined in.
+64 million in Treasury loans at 3 per cent over 30 years, 80 million in guaranteed credits Le Monde, February 4, 1983.
+While these are Central Committee members, like Vo Van Kiet (a southerner), who advocate more pragmatism, and an even broader and bolder extension of it, there are others - long-time Party cadres and war veterans who have sent clear signals to the leaders that the achievements of the Revolution must not be "sold off."
+Nguyen Co Thach, the foreign minister, an alternate member of the politburo, and apparently a hard-liner, has referred to the rectifications a "deviations" which benefit the individual at the expense of the state.
+Hoang Tung, a prominent member of the Central Committee, has called the rebirth of small trade" a negative development," and stressed that the aim will always remain "to limit and transform" the non-socialist components: when the cooperative sector has been organized, the free market will be reined in.
+10 per central Committee.

-With regard to Cambodia, Nguyen Co Thach has made it perfectly clear that unilateral troop-withdrawal by Vietnam is "unacceptable," and that military cooperation between Cambodia and Vietnam is for Vietnam "a question of principle and security, a matter of life and death," because, for Vietnam, Cambodia is "a shield."
-Moreover, Vietnam's "special relations" with Cambodia are "sacred," and Vietnam will withdraw its troops from Cambodia only when the Chinese regime "becomes socialist again."
-69
+With regard to Cambodia, Nguyen Co Thach has made it perfectly clear that unilateral troop withdrawal by Vietnam is "unacceptable," and that military cooperation between Cambodia and Vietnam is for Vietnam "a question of principle and security, a matter of life and death," because for Vietnam, Cambodia is "a shield."
+Moreover, the Vietnam's "special relations" with Cambodia are "sacred," and Vietnam will withdraw its troops from Cambodia only when the Chinese regime "becomes socialist again."

 Lastly, concerning its relations with the Soviet Union, Vietnam has now been drawn too closely to the latter's bosom to be able to move freely.
-For its security, its economic survival, and its continued hold on
+For its security, its economic survival, and its